Planning your summer escape to the nearest public air-conditioned space? Hold it right there!

 What to do about draught: Real Draught Proofing goes beyond door snakes and sticky foam seals.
 Seek professional, architectural solutions to properly and permanently seal your home.
 This will help you to control your home’s ventilation and reduce your air-conditioning bill.

 2. Heat Coming in via Your Windows

 Glass is an excellent conductor of heat, and if your windows are single-glazed, heat will be radiating into your home.
 This can make it hot and uncomfortable.

 What to do about your windows: Don’t worry, you don’t have to replace your windows.
 Secondary Glazing (retrofit double glazing for existing windows) is a great alternative to double glazing, it delivers all of the same thermal benefits without needing to replace anything.
 Now it is also available as a DIY option.

 3. Heat Pushing Down from the Roof Space

 The heat from the sun is stored in your roof tiles and ceiling space.
 As this continues to heat your home, this stops your home from cooling down overnight and can make it very uncomfortable inside.

 What to do about a hot ceiling: Installing a ceiling insulation is the most important action you can do for your home.
 Many of us believe we have it but often it isn’t enough or it has moved over time.

 4.Heat Rising Up From Below

 If your home is built off the ground, (e.g. on stilts), you’ll be aware that hot air can build up under your floor, rising up through your floorboards, and heating your home from below.

-What to do about heat coming in under the floor: Properly insulating under your floor will prevent heat entering your home from underfoot.
+What to do about heat coming in under the floor: Proper underfloor insulation will prevent heat from entering your home from underfoot.
 For the best possible results, ensure you use a high quality polyester insulation, stapled firmly and permanently beneath the floor.